0xF0CACC1A/jolie/NATIVE_PATHS_PATH_IMPLEMENTATION.md

             nextToken(); // eat the into variable (ignored with << operator) }

-        eat(Scanner.TokenType.FROM, "expected FROM after SELECT query");
+        eat(Scanner.TokenType.FROM, "expected FROM after PATHS query");
         fromVar = parseVariablePath();

-        // Create SelectPathNode with wildcard (assume "$.*" for now) selectPath = new SelectPathNode(getContext(), fromVar, true);
+        // Create PathSpecNode with wildcard (assume "$.*" for now) pathSpec = new PathSpecNode(getContext(), fromVar, true);
     } else {
-        // New native syntax: select var.* from var where ... assertIdentifier("expected variable name after SELECT");
+        // New native syntax: paths var.* from var where ... assertIdentifier("expected variable name after PATHS");
         String varId = token.content();
         nextToken();